Earn Your Master of Science (M.S.) in Speech Language Pathology

 - Personal statement that addresses reasons for pursuing an advanced degree in speech language pathology, professional objectives, and how Saint Mary’s aligns with personal and professional goals

-Applications for the fall term open in early August.
+Applications for the fall term will open in September.
 Saint Mary’s College uses the Communication Science and Disorders Centralized Application Service (CSDCAS) application system.
 You must complete the application form, submit the application fee, and provide all supporting documents through the CSDCAS application system.
 The Speech Language Pathology program has a rolling admissions process.

 - CSDCAS Customer Service information